sematic-ai/sematic/docs/local-execution.md

 Sematic lets you iterate on your pipeline locally before submitting it for execution on a Kubernetes cluster in your cloud environment.
+Even locally, you get some great Sematic perks such as the web dashboard, traceability, and visualizations of artifacts.

 To do so, select and pass an instance of the `LocalResolver` to your top-level pipeline function's `resolve` method.